What if Ken was... And what if Takeru was the one who...

 There's something so ominous about the way Takeru speaks and behaves in this scene that's unlike any of his other emotional outbursts.
 The Kaiser meets him with his typical haughty attitude, but Takeru's response is extremely dismissive and contemptuous, not so much treating the Kaiser like a threat (the way he always has in front of his friends) but more like he's simply beneath him, a reprobate who needs to know their place.
 It's immediately evident that Ken was not even close to expecting this, and right away he's clearly unsettled and on the defensive, frozen in shock.

-Takeru needles Ken about his real identity immediately and mocks the Kaiser's entire persona.
-The Kaiser claims he commands the power of darkness in an attempt to intimidate Takeru, and Takeru immediately throws it back at him as something he couldn't possibly understand, with a cryptic and extremely threatening remark that Ken "won't just get hurt".
 Despite how clearly furious he is, Takeru doesn't yell at the Kaiser at all, instead speaking the entire time with an extremely unsettling calm.
 Takeru's voice throughout the entire scene is so soft, almost sounding gentle, and it really makes the entire scene feel much more loaded than it would have if Takeru was shouting at Ken like a more typical conflict.
 In all aspects Takeru appears not to have lost his cool at all, but to be in total control of himself and the situation.

 The Kaiser's attempts to respond are clumsy, as he can't even manage to formulate a real response to Takeru's words, opting instead to call the entire group "insects".
-His always tenuous grasp on the situation is slipping, the mental armor of the Kaiser is showing cracks, and the emotionally vulnerable Ken shows through underneath.
+His already tenuous grasp on the situation is slipping, the mental armor of the Kaiser is showing cracks, and the emotionally vulnerable Ken shows through underneath.
 As already discussed, this emotional vulnerability is one of Ken's core traits, but up until this point, the persona of the Digimon Kaiser has been sufficient to cover this up to outside observers, and none of the others in the group quite manage to get under his skin like this.

 Takeru doesn't care at all.
 He gives an utterly contemptuous smile, and simply asks Ken, "Is that all you can say?"
 He doesn't know the specifics of what's been going on with Ken, but it's almost as if he can sense something in it, can detect the fragility showing through.
 A weakness he can exploit.